raushanctf/Metasploitable2/README.md

   Project Name: Metasploitable2

-  Description: Metasploitable2 is a deliberately vulnerable virtual machine (VM) designed for penetration testing training and security research.
+  Description: Metasploitable2 is a deliberately vulnerable virtual machine (VM) designed for penetration testing, training, and security research.
 It is widely utilized by cybersecurity professionals, students, and enthusiasts to simulate real-world attack scenarios within a controlled environment.